 We all recognize the need for effective law enforcement, but we should also understand our own rights and responsibilities — especially in our interactions with the police.
-This card tells you what to do if you are stopped, questioned, arrested, or injured in your encounter with the police, and how to file a complaint.
+The following info tells you what to do if you are stopped, questioned, arrested, or injured in your encounter with the police and how to file a complaint.

 - What you say to the police is always important.
 Everything you say can be used against you.